kencormack/pistar-lastqso/README.md

 - The contact's QTH (Determined with best effort, from several sources.)
 - Possibly, the contact's First Name (keep reading.)

-As several of the modes do does not require that users be registered, there is no single source for Name or QTH data for most users.
+As several of the modes do not require that users be registered, there is no single source for Name or QTH data for most users.
 The script therefore assumes that the Callsign owner may also have either a registered DMR ID or NXDN ID number.
 On the chance that they do, **pistar-lastqso** first attempts to find the Callsign's name and QTH info in the DMR **user.csv** file, then PI-STAR's **NXDN.csv** file.
 If the Callsign is not found in either of those files, as a last resort, it then calls upon the perl script **dxcc.pl** and it's **cty.dat** file.
 As the first two data sources generally contain the Callsign's Name, City, State, and Country info, they are tried first.
 The **dxcc.pl** script, and it's **cty.dat** file, can only determine the Country that issued the Callsign, based on the Callsign's prefix.
 The Callsign's Name will remain unresolved.
 (Lookups with **dxcc.pl** can be disabled if needed, with the "-D|--DXCC" options - see **[the Help text](https://github.com/kencormack/pistar-lastqso#the-help-text)** for details.)

 **Note #1:**
 *Talker Alias data is shown, only if present and complete.
 Kerchunkers don't stick around long enough for TA data to be gathered.
 Partial TA data (or that which is received as empty/null) is not shown.*